CM RELOCATION

 • Often more expensive than RoRo.

 At CM Relocation, we usually recommend container shipping for moves to Australia, especially if you want added protection or to combine it with household shipping.
+The method you choose when you ship your car from Singapore to Australia will affect both cost and transit time.

 Step 3: Prepare Your Car for Shipping